ajenti/demo-customized/README.md

-# demo-customized
+# Customized Web-UI demo

-A demo of custom web-ui based on Ajenti Core
+This a demo of custom Web-UI built with Ajenti Core.

-Entry point is the ``custom-web-ui`` script.
+Entry point is the [``custom-web-ui``](https://github.com/ajenti/demo-customized/blob/master/custom-web-ui) script.

+If you'd like to play with JS/CSS resource files, don't forget to rebuild them afterwards with ``make``.
+This requires the dev multitool (``sudo pip install -U ajenti-dev-multitool``).